bcgov/design-system/components/text_input/README.md

 * The length of the text input should correspond to how much text the user is expected to write
 * Text inputs must have visible labels aligned above the text input they refer to.
 They should be short, direct, and written in sentence case.
 * Allow copy and paste functionality.
-* Do not use placeholder text as a replacement to lables as it dissapears once the user clicks on the field
+* Do not use placeholder text instead of labels.
+Screenreaders do not treat placeholder text as labels.
+Placeholder text dissapears which can confuse users if they forget the original prompt.
 * Do not break up text input for a single entry i.e three text inputs for a phone number

 ## Behaviour